AninditaBasu/AninditaBasu/docs/wordListScanner.rst

 Steps: If you have Python 3.7
 ------------------------------

 #.
-Download this repository as a ``.zip`` file and extract the contents to any directory.Download the `word-list-scan <https://github.com/AninditaBasu/word-list-scan>`_ repository as a ``.zip`` file and extract the contents to any directory on your computer.
+Download the `word-list-scan <https://github.com/AninditaBasu/word-list-scan>`_ repository as a ``.zip`` file and extract the contents to any directory on your computer.

 #.
 Open the ``wordlist.txt`` file in a notepad.
 It contains some example words.
 Delete them, and enter the words and phrases to be searched for.
 Put each word or phrase on a new line.
 Do not enter a new line after the last item in this file.
 Save the file and close it.